Redundancy And Unfair Selection For Redundancy

-It is important in considering a redundancy situation and in particular where one or a number of employees is to be selected for redundancy out of a larger group of employees all engaged for the same purpose that a thorough and comprehensive plan and procedure is followed in how that individual is selected.
+It is important in considering a redundancy situation and in particular where one employee is to be selected for redundancy out of a larger group of employees that a fair and procedure is followed in how that individual is selected.

 As with all unfair dismissal cases the onus rests on the employer to prove that the dismissal is not unfair.

 “I felt like shouting “You can’t handle the truth”!!!”
 VF

 “To watch the careful and meticulous way that our team dismantled their position and the look of utter horror on their faces when it dawned on them that things were unravelling was just pure magic and I’d have given up any of the money we settled for just for that moment alone!”
 AD

 When is an employee unfairly selected for redundancy?

 It is important to remember that redundancy must be the only or main reason for dismissal.
 If, as a company indicates that the reason for a dismissal was prompted by capacity/capability to perform certain duties, etc, this would be detrimental to their case in that it would show that the real reason was in fact personal to the employee.

 To find out more call us on 1890 88 90 90 or click below to book a consultation.

 When does a genuine redundancy situation exist?

 It is for the employer to prove that a redundancy situation exists that justified the dismissal at the date of the redundancy or that it was likely to arise in the immediate future.
 A genuine redundancy situation exists where dismissal is wholly or mainly attributable to one of the factors set out in section 7 (2) of the Redundancy Payments Act 1967 (as amended by the redundancy payment act 1971) (“the act”).